whollands/Concrete5-Theme/README.md

 Currently we do not support multi-level navigation menus in the ***auto-nav*** block

 You will need to disable this option by editing the ***auto-nav*** block and changing the ***Child Pages*** dropdown to ***none***.

+### Problems
+Use the github [issue reporter](https://github.com/whollands/Acorn/issues) to send bugs and issues found with the theme, alternatively [contact me](http://hollands123.com/contact) directly